kristianawong/BIMM143/README.md

 # BIMM143
-Classwork from WI24 for BIMM143 UCSD
+Classwork from WI24 for BIMM143 UC San Diego